top of page

 My Approach

-My approach to counseling is shaped by the outcome-oriented Solution-Focused Therapy while also informed by CBT (Cognitive Behavioral Therapy) and ACT (Acceptance and Commitment Therapy).
-I am always looking for creative ways to make connections with and for clients, while remaining committed to applying evidence-based practices as you navigate significant life transitions, questions of identity, and the grief that inevitably comes when living through change and uncertainty.
+I meet clients right where they are, with compassion, warmth, and a little bit of humor.
+I work hard to de-stigmatize seeking support for the challenges clients face.
+My goal is a collaborative relationship that allows you to recognize and build on your strengths towards healing.
+My approach to counseling is strengths-based, solution-focused, and primarily informed by ACT (Acceptance and Commitment Therapy), and Mindful Self-Compassion.
+I am always looking for creative ways to make connections with and for clients while remaining committed to applying evidence-based practices as you navigate significant life transitions, questions of meaning and identity, and the grief that inevitably comes when living through change and uncertainty.

 bottom of page